Dramatic ‘Hunger Stones’ With Impassioned Pleas Are Reappearing In Parched Czech River

 — Smithsonian Magazine (@SmithsonianMag) August 24, 2018

 According to a study written by Czech researchers in 2013, droughts of the kind being experienced right now in Europe were relatively common if we judge by the many dates recorded on these hunger stones.
-However, it also goes well beyond drought historically, with the boulders also revealing a chain reaction of bad harvests, soaring food prices and, in some cases, starvation.
+However, it also goes well beyond drought historically, with the boulders also revealing a chain reaction of bad harvests, soaring food prices, and in some cases, starvation.

 “It expressed that drought had brought a bad harvest, lack of food, high prices and hunger for poor people.
 Before 1900, the following droughts are commemorated on the stone: 1417, 1616, 1707, 1746, 1790, 1800, 1811, 1830, 1842, 1868, 1892, and 1893.”

 With regard to the current drought in Europe and Northern Europe especially, it would appear that the hunger stones are correct once again.
-In Germany, Sweden and the Netherlands there is reported to be from between a 30 percent to 60 percent decrease in the harvest of grain, which may also affect both France and England as well.
+In Germany, Sweden, and the Netherlands, there is reported to be from between a 30 percent to 60 percent decrease in the harvest of grain, which may also affect both France and England as well.
 In fact, some in Northern Europe may even need to “send much of their herds to slaughter due to a lack of feed.”

-New research has suggested that over the course of the 21st century Europe has witnessed droughts that are “the most extreme droughts driven by precipitation deficits during the vegetation period.”
+New research has suggested that over the course of the 21st century, Europe has witnessed droughts that are “the most extreme droughts driven by precipitation deficits during the vegetation period.”

 However, as the numerous inscriptions on the many hunger stones indicate, no droughts in Europe in the 21st century have been anywhere near as bad as those that occurred centuries ago, which caused the plaintive messages to be left behind.